 This guide largely provides a tutorial on using Shopify to build out your website, so while there are many different companies that you can purchase hosting from, that topic isn't detailed to extensively because Shopify includes their own hosting service in all their plans.

-Coffee Website Examples
+Online Coffee Store Examples

 In this section we’ll walk you through a few examples of what different, ideal, coffee websites look like for the purposes of inspiration, and so you have an idea of all the things you’ll need to consider with respect to functionality and design.
 It’s usually helpful to explore this in detail to get a sense of what competitors are doing and what your potential customers have come to expect in terms of functionality and overall user experience.